All Episodes

 But I agree with the way he inspires people.

-Are you are you are you listening to yourself here?
+Are you listening to yourself here?

-You're a conservative Republican state of Washington.
+You're a conservative Republican of the state of Washington.

 You know that his policies are way over there on the left.

-Uh you admit that his speech doesn't contain much substance, but it is inspiring like Reagan inspired you.
+You admit that his speech doesn't contain much substance, but it is inspiring like Reagan inspired you.

 And you're thinking of voting for him, even though you know he's a socialist lib.

-Because the alternative is is John McCain, who you know works with liberals more than any so-called Republican out there.
+Because the alternative is John McCain, who you know works with liberals more than any so-called Republican out there.

 There's not a whole lot of difference there.